 Understanding how well your child can communicate is also a key step in finding out what’s causing the aggressive behaviour.
 When children can’t express feelings or ask for what they need, they might use aggressive behaviour to communicate.

-It can be helpful to ask yourself, ‘Is she trying to tell me something?’.
-For example, if your child doesn’t like corn flakes but can’t tell you, she might hit you as a way of saying ‘Take it away, I don’t want it!’.
+It can be helpful to ask yourself, ‘Is my child trying to tell me something?’
+For example, if your child doesn’t like corn flakes but can’t tell you, your child might hit you as a way of saying ‘Take it away, I don’t want it!’

-Managing an aggressive outburst from your child with autism spectrum disorder
+Managing aggressive outbursts from children with autism spectrum disorder

 You probably can’t prevent every outburst from your child with autism spectrum disorder (ASD).
 But you can try to manage the aggressive behaviour when it happens.
 Here are some tips.

 The first and most important thing is to stay calm.
 Most aggressive outbursts or tantrums happen because your child has feelings building up and can’t communicate them.
 By managing your own feelings and staying calm and quiet, you won’t add your emotions to the mix.

 During an outburst your child will be feeling very stressed.
 It’s hard to process what someone else is saying when you’re feeling stressed, and this is especially true for children with ASD, who can have trouble understanding language.